Native American tribes in Virginia: 16th century

 The first European explorers in what is now Virginia were Spaniards, who landed at two separate places several decades before the English founded Jamestown in 1607.
 By 1525 the Spanish had charted the eastern Atlantic coastline north of Florida.
 In 1609, Francisco Fernández de Écija, seeking to deny the English claim, asserted that Lucas Vázquez de Ayllón's failed colony of San Miguel de Gualdape, which lasted the three months of winter 1526–27, had been near Jamestown.
 Modern scholars instead place this first Spanish colony within US boundaries as having been on an island off Georgia.

 In 1542, Spanish explorer Hernando de Soto in his expedition to the North American continent encountered the Chisca people, who lived in present-day southwestern Virginia.
 In the spring of 1567, the conquistador Juan Pardo was based at Fort San Juan, built near the Mississippian culture center of Joara in present-day western North Carolina.
 He sent a detachment under Hernando Moyano de Morales into present-day Virginia.
 This expedition destroyed the Chisca village of Maniatique.
-The site was later was developed as the present-day town of Saltville, Virginia.
+The site was later developed as the present-day town of Saltville, Virginia.

 Meanwhile, as early as 1559–60, the Spanish had explored Virginia, which they called Ajacán, from the Chesapeake Bay while they sought a water passage to the west.
 They captured a Native man, possibly from the Paspahegh or Kiskiack tribe, whom they named Don Luis after they baptized him.
 They took him to Spain, where he received a Jesuit education.
 About ten years later, Don Luis returned with Spanish Jesuit missionaries to establish the short-lived Ajacán Mission.
 Native Americans attacked it in 1571 and killed all the missionaries.

 English attempts to settle the Roanoke Colony in 1585–87 failed.
 Although the island site is located in present-day North Carolina, the English considered it part of the Virginia territory.
 The English collected ethnological information about the local Croatan tribe, as well as related coastal tribes extending as far north as the Chesapeake Bay.